kumc-bmi/naaccr-tumor-data/README.md

 ---

-### TODO: Coded concepts
+### Coded concepts

 Metadata for coded values is also work in progress.

   - HERON ETL was based on a NAACCR v12 MS Access DB that no longer seems to be maintained / published.
+  - currently using a mix of:
-  - exploring LOINC answer lists (from v11 and v12)
+    - LOINC answer lists (from v11 and v12)
     - well curated code-labels: [naaccr][PADOH] NAACCR reader in R by
       N. Werth of PA Dept. of Health
+  - hope to incorporate codes from [imsweb/layout](https://github.com/imsweb/layout)

 ---